Wire Wheels: Frequently Asked Questions

 Before deciding which style you prefer for your car, it is suggested that you take careful measurements of your wheel wells and brakes.
 Please click on this link to download a copy of our measuring guide.
 We are always happy to provide further information about the styles of wheels we offer.

-The wheel on the left is a standard style wire wheel.
+Please click here to see photos of the three styles.
+Wheel number one is a standard style wire wheel.
 Please notice how the hub of the wheel is located near the middle of the outer rim.
-The wheel on the right is a reverse style wheel.
+Wheel number two is a reverse style wheel ("Deep-Dish).
 The hub is installed very close to the back edge of the rim, creating a "deep-dish" type look.
 (Please click on the pictures for a larger image.)

 Q: How can I find an installer for my wire wheels?